Poikilos/mtanalyze/README.md

 ## Requirements:
-* A minetest version compatible with minetestmapper-numpy.py Made by Jogge, modified by celeron55, new LevelDB features fixed by expertmm
+* A minetest version compatible with minetestmapper-numpy.py Made by Jogge, modified by celeron55, new LevelDB features fixed by poikilos
 * Python 2.7 (any 2.7.x)
 * Other requirements for Windows are below; Requirements for GNU/Linux are anything installed by install-chunkymap-on-ubuntu.sh (for other distros, modify it and send me a copy as a GitHub issue as described below in the Installation section)